One-Day Picnic Spots Near Mumbai

 Distance from Mumbai: 4 hours and 37 minutes (257.2 km) via Mumbai-Pune highway and NH 48

 What to Explore: You can visit the temples, offer prayers, and participate in aarti, and worship rituals.
 The town is also home to several small shops and restaurants, making it a convenient place to stop for a meal or a souvenir.
 Dakshin Kashi is an ideal destination for a day trip from Mumbai.
-With its beautiful temples and scenic setting, the town offers a glimpse into India’s religious and cultural heritage
+With its beautiful temples and scenic setting, the town offers a glimpse into India’s religious and cultural heritage.

 It is a small village mainly famous for picnicking and trekking.
 A visit to Jawahar and Dabhosa waterfalls can be planned from here.
 Mostly in monsoon season, the place sees major footfalls and visits to capture the greenery around.